YEI UCAS free application guide for 2027 entry.

 PRO TIP:

-If you have significant extenuating circumstances, to save characters in your application, email admissions and ask if you can send your circumstances separately due to their extensive nature.
 As a care leaver, my extenuating circumstances were seven whole pages in a PDF (haha), so I sent my universities a headed letter as a PDF instead.
 Every university I spoke to, including Oxford, Imperial, UCL, Warwick and KCL, allowed this.

 I’d imagine it’s the same for most other unis too.
 LSE actually explicitly has a separate extenuating circumstances form on their website, which is super useful.